SPEAK VISUALLY Receive practical tips on how to

 communicate visually, right in your inbox.

-Keep reading for a step-by-step guide on creating a marketing plan that will work for almost every kind of business.
-You’ll also find a bunch of marketing plan templates to help you get started with your own.
+In this article, you'll find a step-by-step guide on creating a marketing plan that will work for almost every kind of business.
+We've also included 20+ marketing plan templates throughout the post to help you get started on the right foot.

 A marketing plan is a roadmap that helps you set goals, understand your target audience and optimize the impact of your marketing campaigns.